Need help organizing your video files? Want to know how your account is structured? We’ve got you covered!

 - Locked projects can only be accessed when the viewer is invited by email.

-To see or adjust your current project's setting, open the Privacy & Sharing area under themenu.
+To see or adjust your current project’s settings, open Privacy & Sharing.

 Viewers who followed that URL would be able to access all media in the project.